innovaccer/design-system/README.md

 </h1>

 > Masala Design System (MDS) is an open-source design system built at Innovaccer.
+> This is a simple and customizable component library to build faster, beautiful,
-> This repo consists of React components based on the guidelines and principles of
+> and more accessible React applications on the guidelines and principles of
 > Masala Design System.

 <br/>